mawrkus/pull-request-review-guide/README.md

 #### Don't take it personnally / Take some distance

 There's a difference between who you are and what you do.
-What you do can always be improved.
-Constructive and respectful criticism can always help.
-If you feel hurt by a comment, take some distance and try to keep in mind that it's not about a better version of you, it's about a better software craft.
+What you do can always be improved through constructive and respectful criticism.

+If you feel hurt by a comment, take some distance, try to see it through the eyes of the reviewer and to keep in mind that it's not about a better version of you, it's about a better software craft.

 #### Choose the right number of reviewers